kblaszczak-intel/openvino/docs/notebooks/glm-edge-v-with-output.rst

 .. parsed-literal::

     Answer:
-    The image depicts a cat resting inside a cardboard box placed on a soft carpeted floor.
-The cat is lying with its head towards the bottom of the box, and its front paws are stretched out with the right one slightly forward, while its back and hind legs are positioned in the box.
-The box appears to be in partial disassembly, with the flaps folded down and one side raised slightly off the ground.
-The cat's fur is well-groomed and
+    This image captures the adorable and relaxed pose of a cat resting inside an open cardboard box.
+The cat has chosen to sleep upside down, which provides an interesting perspective of its face.
+The box is situated on a carpeted floor, with part of a couch visible in the upper left part of the image, suggesting a cozy indoor environment.

+    The backdrop consists of a window with white curtains that hint at natural light coming through, adding to the overall sense

 Interactive demo